-A technical divers’ watch, the Sea-Dweller was designed in 1967 for the pioneers of professional deep-sea diving.
-The first Sea-Dweller models were guaranteed waterproof to a depth of 610 metres (2,000 feet); the watch was then guaranteed to a depth of 1,220 metres (4,000 feet) in 1978.
+The Sea-Dweller, launched in 1967, is a technical divers’ watch that was designed for the pioneers of professional deep-sea diving.
+It is equipped with the helium escape valve, patented by Rolex the same year.
+This safety valve allows excess pressure built up inside the watch case to escape during a diver’s decompression phase in a hyperbaric chamber, without compromising the waterproofness of the watch.
+The first versions of the Sea-Dweller were guaranteed waterproof to a depth of 610 metres (2,000 feet); the Sea-Dweller 4000 was then guaranteed to a depth of 1,220 metres (4,000 feet) in 1978.

-Updated in 2017 for its 50th anniversary, the Sea-Dweller now features a larger 43 mm case and calibre 3235, a movement at the forefront of watchmaking technology, and the Cyclops lens has been added to the crystal to magnify the date for easier reading.
-It is, of course, equipped with the helium escape valve, patented by Rolex in 1967.
-This safety valve allows excess pressure built up in the watch case to escape during a diver’s decompression phase in a hyperbaric chamber.
+Updated in 2017 for its 50th anniversary, the Sea-Dweller features a larger 43 mm case and calibre 3235, as well as the Cyclops lens on the crystal to magnify the date for easier reading.

 BEZEL WITH CERACHROM INSERT

 The unidirectional rotatable bezel of the Sea-Dweller is fitted with a 60-minute graduated monobloc Cerachrom insert in black ceramic that allows divers to monitor their time underwater.
-The insert, patented by Rolex, is made of an extremely hard ceramic; it is virtually scratchproof and its colour is unaffected by ultraviolet rays.
-The moulded, recessed numerals and graduations are coated with yellow gold or platinum using a PVD (Physical Vapour Deposition) process.
+The insert, patented by Rolex, is made of an extremely hard, virtually scratchproof ceramic whose colour is unaffected by ultraviolet rays.
+In addition, thanks to its chemical composition, the high-tech ceramic is inert and cannot corrode.
+The moulded, recessed graduations and numerals are coated with yellow gold or platinum using a PVD (Physical Vapour Deposition) process.
 The bezel’s knurled edge offers excellent grip, to comfortably set dive time even when wearing gloves.

 LEGIBLE AND FUNCTIONAL

 Great attention was paid to the legibility of this divers’ watch.
-On the dial, the Chromalight hour markers and hands are filled or coated with a luminescent material emitting a long-lasting blue glow – lasting up to two times longer than traditional phosphorescent materials.
-On the bezel, the triangular zero marker of the graduation, is visible in the dark thanks to an embedded capsule containing the same luminescent material.
+On the dial, the Chromalight hour markers and hands are filled or coated with a luminescent material emitting a long-lasting blue glow – for up to two times longer than traditional phosphorescent materials.
+On the bezel, the triangular ‘zero’ marker of the graduation is visible in the dark thanks to an embedded capsule containing the same luminescent material.

 THE SEA-DWELLER, A SUPERLATIVE CHRONOMETER CERTIFIED